 Ability to apply and adapt knowledge and skills to a variety of tasks

-Experience with collection management; survey projects; large scale enclosure projects; projects; digitization projects
+Experience with collection management; survey projects; large scale enclosure projects; grant-funded projects; digitization projects

 Visa sponsorship is not available for this position.